Rundstedtzz/llama2-mistral-presentation/README.md

 - Wikipedia [4.5%]

-We add Wikipedia dumps
+They add Wikipedia dumps
 from the June-August 2022 period, covering 20 languages, which use either the Latin or Cyrillic
 scripts: bg, ca, cs, da, de, en, es, fr, hr, hu, it, nl, pl, pt, ro, ru, sl, sr, sv, uk.
-We process the data to remove hyperlinks, comments and other formatting boilerplate.
+They process the data to remove hyperlinks, comments and other formatting boilerplate.

 - Gutenberg and Books3 [4.5%]

-We include
+They include
 two book corpora in our training dataset: the Gutenberg Project, which contains books that are in the public domain, and the Books3 section of ThePile (Gao et al., 2020), a publicly available dataset for training large language models.
-We perform deduplication at the book level, removing books with more than 90% content overlap.
+They perform deduplication at the book level, removing books with more than 90% content overlap.

 - ArXiv [2.5%]

-We process arXiv Latex files
-to add scientific data to our dataset.
+They process arXiv Latex files to add scientific data to our dataset.
 Following Lewkowycz et al. (2022), we removed everything before the first section, as well as the bibliography.